 The past few years my husband and I have been working our way through our home getting rid of things we don’t need.
 Let me tell you how awesome it feels to have less things.
 The overwhelming feeling of where to start is usually what causes people not to start at all.
 I’m here today to help.

-This process really started when I read this book and wrote this post!
+This process really started when I read a book about the KonMarie Method, Organizing and Tidying!
 One of the reasons I think I use to fail when it came to organizing our home was the idea of it all had to be done today.
 It is a process but there are certainly things that you can do to get a great jump start on clearing the clutter from you home.

 This list below is a great place to start.
 Don’t jump all around between each item.
 You don’t have to start with #1 but choose and complete that one then move on from there.
 I have found this works best if I stay in one mindset and move on after that task is complete.

 If you have looked at them then pass them on to a friend or drop off at the recycle bin.
 I keep one basket of magazines under my coffee table.
 The one’s I allow myself to keep are special interest publications that have lots of great content and a few seasonal one’s like Christmas decor.
 I like to look through those for ideas from time to time.
 After a couple a years I will get rid of the old one’s.

 2. Mail/ Paper

 Tackling mail and papers as they come into the house is ideal but that doesn’t always happen.
 The dreaded paper pile happens.
 Set a timer for 15 minutes and just dive in.
 Trash it, file it, sign it or mail it.
 Whatever needs to happen with that one piece of paper do it.
 Then move on to the next one.